GennadyGS/CubeSharp/CubeSharp.md

         IndexDefinition.Create("Discount", "Discount")));
 ```

-# Querying the cubes.
+# Querying the Cubes

-## Querying the single cube cells.
+## Querying Single Cube Cells

-The basic operation for querying the cubes is method `GetValue(...)` of `CubeResult` class.
-It returns aggregated data for specified cube cell.
-This method takes any number of index values in form of [parameter array](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/params) each corresponding to cube's dimension in order of cube's dimensions specified in `BuildCube(...)` method.
+The basic operation for querying cubes is the `GetValue(...)` method of `CubeResult`, which returns the aggregated data for a specified cell.
+Pass any number of index values (as a [params](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/params) array), each corresponding to a cube dimension in the order specified in `BuildCube(...)`.

 ```csharp
 var cube = orders.BuildCube(aggregationDefinition, customerIdDimension, yearDimension);